hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Best practices</summary>

 - IAM Users and Groups should be given least privileges (only the required access to aws resources) Don't create (or delete) access keys for root account.
     Always setup an MFA on our root account.
+- Authentication by secret keys is not recommended:
+    - If aws is hacked (ec2 instance?), secret keys will be found in `~/.aws` folder.

 </details>